seansward/hello-world/README.md

 # hello-world
 First Github repository

-I am learning how to work with the system
+I am learning how to work with the system!